 Here’s the latest AAF Government Report

-California Privacy Update
+California AG Issues Privacy Regulations

 The AAF protects and promotes advertising at all levels of government through grassroots activities.
 Our nation-wide network monitors advertising-related legislation on local, state and federal levels.
 We put our members face-to-face with influential lawmakers while encouraging self-regulation as a preemptor to government intervention, when appropriate of course.
 To learn more about our advocacy efforts, click here.